julian-klode/lingolang/docs/basics.md

 ```

 #### Channels
 Goroutines are often combined with channels to provide an extended form of Communicating Sequential Processes [@hoare1978communicating].
-A channel is a concurrent-safe queue, and can be buffering or unbuffered:
+A channel is a concurrent-safe queue, and can be buffered or unbuffered:

 ```go
 var unbuffered = make(chan int)  // sending blocks until value has been read